Israel's military fighting in 'heart of Gaza City' as it rejects calls for humanitarian pause

 - White House spokesperson John Kirby said the US opposed a 'reoccupation' of Gaza by Israel.

-Israel said on Tuesday its forces were operating deep in Gaza City, and that Hamas' leader was trapped inside a bunker.
+Israel said on Tuesday its forces were operating deep in Gaza City.

-Gaza residents said earlier that Israeli tanks were positioned on the outskirts of Gaza City, Hamas' stronghold in the north of the territory and home to about a third of its 2.3 million people before the hostilities.
+Israel's ground forces in the Gaza Strip said they aimed to locate and disable Hamas militants' vast tunnel network beneath the enclave, the next phase in an Israeli offensive that has killed thousands of Palestinians.

-Israel previously said it had surrounded Gaza City and would soon attack it to annihilate Hamas fighters who one month ago.
+Israel has bombarded Gaza since in which more than 1,400 people were killed, according to the Israeli government, and over 200 hostages taken.

 A month since Hamas' 7 October attack on Israel, the Israeli Defence Forces have intensified aerial attacks on the Gaza Strip and launched a ground invasion.
 Source: Getty / Dan Kitwood